varnish/Varnish-Book/varnish_book.rst

 to 1 year is usually enough.

 Using `Expires` does not prevent the cached resource to be updated.
-If a resource is updated chaging its name (by using a version number for instance) is possible.
+If a resource is updated changing its name (by using a version number for instance) is possible.

 `Expires` works best for any file that is part of your design like